joswr1ght/btfind/README.md

 # btfind
-Bluetooth Find provides a mechanism with which you can locate and track discoverable Bluetooth devices
+Bluetooth Find allows you to discover and locate Bluetooth devices using signal strength analysis.